Forms Rendering

 Translating

-If you are programming a multilingual application, you will probably need to render the form in different languages.
-The Nette Framework defines a translation interface for this purpose Nette\Localization\Translator.
-There is no default implementation in Nette, you can choose according to your needs from several ready-made solutions you can find on Componette.
-Their documentation tells you how to configure the translator.
+If you are developing a multilingual application, you will likely need to render the form in different language versions.
+The Nette Framework defines a translation interface for this purpose: Nette\Localization\Translator.
+Nette does not have a default implementation; you can choose from several ready-made solutions found on Componette according to your needs.
+Their documentation explains how to configure the translator.

-The form supports outputting text through the translator.
+Forms support outputting texts via the translator.
 We pass it using the setTranslator()

 method: